 "A bunch of the guys were like, 'Oh no, here we go again,'" Hurt said.
 "But two seconds later, they got right back to playing hard."

-West didn't let its youth and inexperience in late-game situations win on Friday, instead withstanding Lambert's charge and pulling out an 80-77 win over the Longhorns, jostling a Region 5-7A title race that looked to be slanted clearly in Lambert's favor.
+West didn't let its youth and inexperience in late-game situations win on Friday, instead withstanding Lambert's charge and pulling out an 80-77 victory over the Longhorns, jostling a Region 5-7A title race that looked to be slanted clearly in Lambert's favor.

 Lambert's style features fast play and a quick trigger on open shots, and West came out determined to match that.
 The Wolverines led 24-21 after the first quarter and 41-34 at halftime, with Ganote's stint on the bench due to foul trouble and an abrupt cold spell hurting the Longhorns.